-How Is Child Support Calculated if I’m a Business Owner
+How Is Child Support Calculated if I’m a Business Owner?

 The Issue of Income

-That’s not a common scenario, but it is one that any business owner is at risk of experiencing, especially if they are not very careful in documenting their income streams and declaring their taxes.
+That’s not a typical scenario, but it is one that any business owner is at risk of experiencing, especially if they are not very careful in documenting their income streams and declaring their taxes.

-There are also instances where the non-entrepreneur spouse will claim that the businesses-owning spouse is lying about income and should be paying more for child support.
-This can prompt an investigation or at least place the business owner in a bad light and put them in the uncomfortable situation of having to defend their income.
-Sometimes, the business owner will simply be unable to prove their income or will not be able to effectively fight the accusations and will have to pay an increased sum for child support.
+There are also instances where the entrepreneur’s spouse will claim that the businesses-owning spouse is lying about income and should be paying more for child support.
+It can prompt an investigation or at least place the business owner in a bad light and put them in the uncomfortable situation of having to defend their income.
+Sometimes, the business owner will be unable to prove their income or will not be able to effectively fight the accusations and will have to pay an increased sum for child support.